ricardorqr/cross-library-java-ricardo/Readme.md

 # Notes

-* Each member should have a valid unique email address.
+OK Each member should have a valid unique email address.
 No two members can have the same email address.
 * Member is not allowed to issue a book which is already issued to someone and should return HTTP Status code 403.
 * Member trying to issue a book which does not exist in our database, API should return HTTP Status code 404.
 * After returning the book and completing the transaction by updating date of return, Any subsequent request to return for the same transaction-id should return HTTP Status Code 403.
 Valid value of Date Of Return field means books are returned.